dnorman26/Portfolio/README.md

 **How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?**
 I pay more attention to clear variable names, comments, and writing code that can be easily updated or reused later.

+**CS 305**

+**Briefly summarize your client, Artemis Financial, and its software requirements.
+Who was the client?
+What issues did the company want you to address?**
+Artemis Financial is a financial services company that needed its web application reviewed for security weaknesses.
+The company wanted to identify vulnerabilities and improve secure communication to protect sensitive client financial data.

+**What did you do well when you found your client's software security vulnerabilities?
+Why is important to code securely?
+What value does software security add to a company's overall well-being?**
+I successfully identified security gaps and implemented HTTPS with SSL/TLS encryption to protect data in transit.
+Secure coding is important since it prevents data breaches, protects customer information, and strengthens a company's reputation and trustworthiness.

+**Which part of the vulnerability assessment was challenging or helpful to you?**
+The most challenging part was analyzing the different types of vulnerabilities and understanding how they connected to the overall system architecture.
+However, this process was helpful since it improved my understanding of how security must be built into every layer of an application.

+**How did you increase layers of security?
+In the future, what would you use to asses vulnerabilities and decide which mitigation techniques to use?**
+I increased security by adding SSL encryption, redirecting HTTP to HTTPS, improving input validation, and using SHA-256 hashing.
+In the future, I would use automated tools such as static code analyzers and dependency checkers to identify vulnerabilities and determine the best mitigation strategies.

+**How did you make certain the code and software application were functional and secure?
+After refactoring the code, how did you check to see whether you introduced new vulnerabilities?**
+I tested the application after refactoring to confirm HTTPS was working and verified that all endpoints functioned correctly.
+I also ran a dependency-check scan to identify any vulnerable libraries and ensure that no new security issues were introduced during the update.

+**What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?**
+I used Spring Boot configuration, Java keytool, SSL certificates, SHA-256 hashing, and secure coding best practices.
+These tools and practices wil be helpful in future software development and security-focused projects.

+**Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
+What might you show future employers from this assignment?**
+I would show employers my completed vulnerability assessment report and secure software refactoring work to demonstrate my ability to identify risks, apply security controls, and implement secure coding practices in a real-world scenario.

+**CS 320**